 Carp

-There is a large volume of carp in local lakes however they are fun to catch and you can learn more about catching carp have a read our detailed guide to carp fishing around Victoria.
-When targeting carp standard baits such as corn, bread, and maggots work great for carp here.
-Using a simple running sinker rig with a pea-size sinker works great in this area.
+There is a large volume of carp in local lakes; however, they are fun to catch, and you can learn more about catching carp by reading our detailed guide to carp fishing around Victoria.
+Standard baits such as corn, bread, and maggots work great when targeting carp.
+Using a simple running sinker rig with a pea-sized sinker works great in this area.
 So, do suspend baits using a float.
 We have also fished well using unweighted baits.
-You can also target carp with hard body lures and soft plastics.
-This is a difficult technique that generally requires sight casting.
-This means spotting a nearby carp and casting right in there and working the lure of plastic slowly hoping they will strike.
-It’s tough but very rewarding when you catch a carp using this method.
-Most however will stick to targeting them with bait.
+You can also target carp with hard-body lures and soft plastics.
+This is a complex technique that generally requires sight casting.
+This means spotting a nearby carp, casting right in there, and working the lure of plastic slowly, hoping they will strike.
+It’s challenging but rewarding when you catch a carp using this method.
+Most, however, will stick to targeting them with bait.

-For rod selection, a 3-5 kilo rod coupled with a 4000 size reel is very suitable.
+A 3-5 kilo rod coupled with a 4000 size reel is very suitable for rod selection.
 You could even fish a little heavier with rods designed for snapper that are generally 4-7 kilo 7 foot in length.
-For fun, I have caught some monster size carp using a 2-4 kilo rod and a 6-pound braid.
+I have caught some monster-size carp using a 2-4 kilo rod and 6-pound braid for fun.
 But I am prepared to lose some good fish in the process.
 We like to target carp on sundown, particularly in the warmer months.
-This is often when you see carp swimming along the edges or jumping out of the water around September-November which is their spawning season.
+This is often when you see carp swimming along the edges or jumping out of the water around September-November, which is their spawning season.
 European carp must not be returned to the water.
 Always carry your Victorian fishing license.
+A simple yet effective fishing rig involves threading a small running sinker through the mainline, typically around 8 pounds, as shown in blue.
+Then, tie a medium swivel to the end, allowing the sinker to run up the mainline freely.
+Then, tie on the other end of the swivel 50cm of 8-pound fluorocarbon leader (the leader is shown in grey ).
+Finished with a hook.
+I generally use a size 6 bait keeper hook or size 10 long shank, which is perfect for corn kernels or scrub worms; however, you can also use small treble style hooks, which is a better setup if you use bread.

 Running sinker fishing rig